-We have provided a suggestion for the 'Ride and Seek' (PDF, 1341kb) 6-mile circular ride using the cycleways and shared footpath/cycleways.
+We have provided a suggestion for the 'Ride and Seek' 6-mile circular ride using the cycleways and shared footpath/cycleways.
 This is perfect for families or those not very confident about cycling on the road.
-Why not have a go and making your own circular route using our cycle maps.
+Why not have a go at making your own circular route using our cycle maps.

 For more adventurous or experienced riders there is a 140-mile round-Berkshire route.
-The map is no longer in production, but you can get the download version by emailing us on firstname.lastname@example.org.
-Bracknell Forest Council can only be responsible for that part of the route in our borough.
+The map is no longer in production, but you can request a copy by using our enquiry form.
+Bracknell Forest Council is only responsible for the part of the route that is in our borough.

 Commuting to work by bicycle